mjz-smu/codelab_instructions/README.md

 Flags](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker#useful-global-flags)
 section of the PKB readme.

-### Discovering helfpul details about benchmark tests
+### Discover helfpul details about benchmark tests

 Base PKB includes the `--helpmatch` flag which can be used to discover details about benchmarks and related configuration flags.
 You can pass